xeger/docker-compose/README.md

 ### Invoking from Rake

-Open your Rakefile and add the docker-compose tasks
+Open your Rakefile and add the Docker::Compose tasks.

 ```ruby
 require 'docker/compose/rake_tasks'